 As they thought about how to get measurements from so many points, they came up with a way to move the sensors around the measurement area precisely and quickly.
 They mounted the instruments—Apogee pyranometers and Campbell Scientific dataloggers—on small-scale model trains and ran the system on carefully laid-out tracks covering a large area around trees in an orchard.
 They placed metal markers every couple of inches along the track, and electromagnetic detectors on the train sensed these markers and signaled the datalogger to take a measurement at each point.
 Dr. Girona tried both Campbell Scientific’s CR800 and CR216, but settled on the CR800 because of the higher reading frequency he needed.

 The thousands of measurements taken each run are downloaded to a computer and provide a bounty of data for the researchers.
-This innovative solution to a measurement need proved so productive that the scientists are building a new system with a few improvements, and plan to run it on many different orchards in 2009.
+This innovative solution to a measurement need proved so productive that the scientists are building a new system with a few improvements, and plan to run it on many different orchards in the future.